iocfinc/Udacity-Pytorch_Challenge/lab-journal.md

 The objective now is to create the `dataset` and `dataloader` functions for PyTorch to interface with the images.

 As I said before, the community in Slack is great.
-I found this [guide from other users](https://docs.google.com/document/d/1-MCDPOejsn2hq9EoBzMpzGv9jEdtMWoIwjkAa1cVbSM/edit#heading=h.nj23sjpj5u97) about [FAQs and common issues(https://github.com/ishgirwan/faqs_pytorch_scholarship/blob/master/Lab.md)] in the course.
+I found this [guide from other users](https://docs.google.com/document/d/1-MCDPOejsn2hq9EoBzMpzGv9jEdtMWoIwjkAa1cVbSM/edit#heading=h.nj23sjpj5u97) about [FAQs and common issues](https://github.com/ishgirwan/faqs_pytorch_scholarship/blob/master/Lab.md) in the course.

 Another helpful guide with regards to loading the dataset is [this notebook](https://colab.research.google.com/drive/1iDwVOoVBkuljUadRSCChs33iNtbrI6Wv#scrollTo=qn8t--2ttqDz).

 So there was some brain-fart moment :smirk: during the loading of the dataset.
-The I noticed that I had [this resource](https://medium.com/@josh_2774/deep-learning-with-pytorch-9574e74d17ad) flagged beforehand.
+Then I noticed that I had [this resource](https://medium.com/@josh_2774/deep-learning-with-pytorch-9574e74d17ad) flagged beforehand.
 Very interesting read.
 It is very informative and for the most part, covers most of the problems in the challenge.

 :gem: [Josh's Guide on PyTorch Project.](https://medium.com/@josh_2774/deep-learning-with-pytorch-9574e74d17ad)